-Inflammation is your body’s built-in defense system — the alarm that tells your immune cells to rush to a problem area.
-But when that alarm never fully turns off, it can lead to persistent pain, stiffness, and fatigue.
-That’s where massage for inflammation can make a powerful difference.
+Inflammation is your body’s built-in defense system — the alarm that tells immune cells to rush to a problem area.
+But when that alarm never turns off, it can lead to persistent pain, stiffness, and fatigue.
+That’s where massage therapy can make a powerful difference.

 Table of Contents